Arcot Narrainswamy Mudaliar: Idealism

-Mudaliar was able to plan and establish centers of education, training and social-upliftment, similar to present day courses and movements such as basic education, vocational and industrial training, girls' education, upliftment of the depressed classes and removal of untouchability.

 Endowments and their administration

 During the Great Famine of 1876-78, Mysore State Railways was one of the relief works undertaken with the primary objective of meeting the prevailing distress.
 Due to the famine, the revenue collection had decreased and public debts were mounting.
 Public loans were floated to undertake public works and provide jobs to the unemployed peasants.
 Mudaliar invested in the Mysore Railways debentures to provide security to the amount which he had already set-apart for the schools established by him.

 Honours and titles

 On the occasion of the assumption of the Imperial title of Kaiser'i-Hind, by Queen Victoria, a magnificent durbar was held at Delhi on 1 January 1877.
 In this durbar, Lord Lytton, the Viceroy of India, conferred on Mudaliar the title of Rai Bahadur in recognition of his acts of charity.

-In 1894, Chamaraja Wodeyar X conferred on Mudaliar the title of 'Dharmarathnakara'.
+In 1894, Chamaraja Wodeyar X conferred on Mudaliar the title of Dharmarathnakara.